trou/rsbkb/README.md

 * `entropy`: entropy of a file
 * `bgrep`: simple binary grep
 * `findso`: find which ELF shared library (.so) exports a given name/function
+* `inflate` and `deflate`: raw inflate/deflate compression, fault tolerant and with optional Zlib header support

 ### Getting help